 Retirees and faculty emeritus can continue to use their same NetID after they leave the university, which allows for continued access to a subset of services.

-Retirees are still responsible for keeping their password updated, and can refer to the Faculty/Staff NetID Tools section of the NetID Tools page for instructions.
+Retirees are still responsible for keeping their password updated, and can refer to the "Other Faculty/Staff NetID Tools" section of the NetID Management page for instructions.

 There are many cases where visitors, vendors and other guests of the university need to receive a NetID for access to basic computing services.
-These are known as Guest NetIDs (formerly Affiliate NetIDs).
+These are known as Guest NetIDs.
 Individuals without TUID numbers (also known as PeopleSoft EmplIDs) who require NetIDs must receive a Guest NetID.

 Examples of Guest NetID holders include: